-When it comes to picking a keyboard for writing, there are no shortages of choices.
-In this article, we’re going to look into some of the factors to consider in choosing a keyboard.
+When picking a keyboard for writing, there are no shortages of choices.
+In this article, we’re going to look into some factors to consider when choosing a keyboard.

-The keyboard you use can make a huge difference in how quickly and accurately you type.
-The best keyboards should be ergonomic, soft to the touch, and have keys that are responsive and don’t require much force when typing.
+The keyboard you use can significantly affect how quickly and accurately you type.
+The best keyboards should be ergonomic, soft to the touch, and have responsive keys that don’t require much force when typing.

-Factors like mechanical or membrane, extras like backlighting, ergonomic keyboards versus rectangular keyboard and keyboards at different price points.
+Factors like mechanical or membrane, extras like backlighting, ergonomic keyboards versus rectangular keyboards and keyboards at different price points.
 Let’s get started.

 Here are our top picks for Keyboards for Writers